n2chao/SOEN341/README.md

 ## Team members

 Clone this repo, create a new branch and add your name below

 * Nathan Chao
+* Ho Man Chan